1. Building From Source#

 Shift+Right-Click->Open Powershell window here)Either

-cdinto theopensim-creatordirectory (if cloned when you setup the environment, above), or clone it withgit clone https://github.com/ComputationalBiomechanicsLab/opensim-creator.Run the build script:
+cdinto theopensim-creatordirectory (if cloned when you setup the environment, above), or clone it withgit clone https://github.com/ComputationalBiomechanicsLab/opensim-creator.Run

 1.2.
 Building on MacOS (Sonoma or newer)#